Stochastic Optimal Linear Quadratic Regulation Control of Discrete-time Systems with Delay and Quadratic Constraints: Conclusion

 \section{Conclusion}

-In this article, we explore the stochastic optimal LQR control of discrete-time systems with delay and quadratic constraints.
-By utilizing duality theory, we have devised a structured approach for addressing the constrained stochastic optimal LQR control problem.
-Through the use of Lagrange multipliers, we transform the original convex optimization problem into a dual problem, which consists of a parameterized, unconstrained stochastic optimal LQR control problem and an associated optimal parameter selection problem.
-The parameterized optimal control and the value function are derived from the Riccati-ZXL equation, and the optimal parameter is determined via a gradient ascent algorithm.
-The optimal controller is then characterized as a feedback mechanism based on the state's conditional expectation, which relies on the Riccati-ZXL equation and the gradient ascent algorithm for its gain.
+In this article, we study stochastic optimal LQR control for discrete-time systems with delays and quadratic constraints.
+Using duality theory, we leverage strong duality to transform the primal problem into its dual problem, which consists of a parameterized unconstrained stochastic LQR problem together with an optimal parameter selection problem.
+By solving the Riccati-ZXL equation, we obtain the parameterized optimal controller and its corresponding cost.
+The optimal parameters are determined via a projected gradient ascent algorithm, which achieves an $O(1/n)$ dual objective gap on any bounded set containing a dual optimal solution.
+Future work will address stochastic optimal control for partially observed systems with delay and quadratic constraints.